dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_studying.md

 <div id="studyingafter2" class="collapse">
 <ol>
-<li><b>ASK</b></li> yourself “Did one learning strategy work better than others?”
-Maybe making flashcards worked well, but skimming the textbook did not help your comprehension.
+<li><b>ASK</b> yourself “Did one learning strategy work better than others?”
+Maybe making flashcards worked well, but skimming the textbook did not help your comprehension.</li>
 <li><b>ASK</b> yourself “Did I perform better on one part of the test than others (e.g., type of question, topic)?” </li>
 <li><b>WRITE</b> down effective strategies and areas for improvements.
 You can also write a reminder on a calendar to return to this list the next time you have a test or quiz. </li>
 </ol>